MusicDin/kubitect/docs/examples/ha-cluster.md

 ## Step 3: Load balancer configuration

-Each working node stores only a single control plane IP address.
 By placing a load balancer in front of the control plane (as shown in the [Multi-master cluster](../multi-master-cluster) example), traffic can be distributed across all control plane nodes.

+Placing a load balancer in front of the control plane, as demonstrated in the [Multi-master cluster example](../multi-master-cluster), enables traffic distribution across all healthy control plane nodes.
-By having only a single load balancer in the cluster, the control plane may become unreachable if that load balancer fails.
+However, having only one load balancer in the cluster would create a single point of failure, potentially rendering the control plane inaccessible if the load balancer fails.

-This would cause the entire cluster to become unavailable.
-To avoid this single point of failure, a failover (backup) load balancer can be configured.
+To prevent this scenario, it is necessary to configure at least two load balancers.
+One of the load balancers serves as the primary, while the other functions as a failover (backup).
-Its main purpose is to serve incoming requests on the same virtual (shared) IP address if the primary load balancer fails, as shown in the following figure.
+The purpose of the failover load balancer is to serve incoming requests using the same virtual (shared) IP address if the primary load balancer fails, as depicted in the figure below.

 <div class="text-center">
   <img